AaronBackman/Battleship/README.md

 # Battleship
+## What is this?
+This is a browser based implementation of the popular battleship (laivanupotus) game.
+It is 2-player game where you both first place ships on a grid and then try sink the other player's ships.
 ## Requirements:
 tested to work on npm version 7.6.1 and node version 15.11.0 (older versions will most likely also work).